Tyrannosoar/StormHacks-2025/backend/README.md

-# MagnaCarter Backend API
+# MagnaCart Backend API

-A local backend API for the MagnaCarter food management application, built with Express.js and TypeScript.
+A local backend API for the MagnaCart food management application, built with Express.js and TypeScript.

 ## Features